redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	annotations:
 	  eks.amazonaws.com/role-arn: arn:aws:iam::<AWS account ID>:role/cert-manager-irsa

-Switch cert-manager from using the default private DNS servers associated with the ROSA VPC to a public DNS server (e.g., Google DNS).
+Switch cert-manager to use a public DNS server (e.g., Google DNS) for name resolution.
+Make this change at the operator level which will propogate this to the deployment and pod.

 	oc edit csv/cert-manager.v1.5.4

-	    spec:
-              containers:
               - args:
                 - --v=2
                 - --cluster-resource-namespace=$(POD_NAMESPACE)
                 - --leader-election-namespace=kube-system
                 - --dns01-recursive-nameservers="8.8.8.8:53"

-Validate that these changes are reflected in the cert-manager pod (check for the presence of AWS_ROLE_ARN, AWS_WEB_IDENTITY_TOKEN_FILE, and dns01-recursive-nameservers).
+Validate that all changes are reflected in the cert-manager pod (check for the presence of AWS_ROLE_ARN, AWS_WEB_IDENTITY_TOKEN_FILE, and dns01-recursive-nameservers).

 Create a ClusterIssuer in the openshift-operators namespace that links to the LetsEncrypt provider endpoint for completing the DNS01 challenge.
 Note that this should be a production endpoint as certificates issued by a staging endpoint are not supported by AWS API Gateway.
 For a complete list of supported certificate issuing authorities that AWS API Gateway supports see here: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html